You are here

 Information Release and Privacy

 Direct Certification uses approved assistance program data to automatically approve eligible students for free school meals.
-Colorado uses an automated online system to directly certify households that participate in the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), and the Migrant Education Program.
+Colorado uses an automated online system to directly certify households that participate in the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Medicaid and the Migrant Education Program.

 Download Direct Certification Instructions Packet: